microsoft/AdaptiveCards/source/nodejs/README.md

 2. `npm start`
 3. OR to test preview features: `npm run start:preview`

+Note: The documentation side can also be used to validate designer changes.

 ## Start the documentation site (http://adaptivecards.io)

 1. `cd adaptivecards-site`
 2. `npx lerna run release`
 3. `npm start`
 4. Open up the browser to point to: `localhost:[portnumber]` printed after the command above returns under "Hexo is running at".

+If you do not see your changes, you are likely pulling from the cache.
+Please try:
+1. `npx lerna run clean`
+2. `npx lerna run release --skip-nx-cache`
+3. `npm start`

 ## Adding a new package